 Sixteen appeals have been lodged with the Environment Court in response to decisions on the submissions to the Proposed District Plan.
 A number of parties have also issued requests to be parties to the appeals.

 The appeals cover a range of issues, including but not limited to the zoning of land as Residential 3 (Large Lot) Zone, and the development of the Seaport 2 Zone.
-The activity status for Community Corrections Facilities and Temporary Military Training Activities are also the subject of appeals, and there are appeals relating to a number of infrastructure provisions.
+The activity status for Community Corrections Facilities and Temporary Military Training Activities are also the subject of appeals, and there are appeals relating to a number of environmental issues such as biodiversity, the coastal environment and infrastructure.

-The Council will be working through the legal system to respond to these matters.
-The Notices of Appeal can be viewed here.
+The Council is working through the legal system to respond to these matters.
+The Notices of Appeal and consent orders (Court approved agreements) reached can be viewed here.

 Copies of the decision reports on the Proposed Invercargill City District Plan are available here or may be inspected by the public at the following locations: